The Cost of High Employee Turnover

 - Pre-employment skills testing you may need or want to administer

 - Employment costs

 - Relocation expenses for the prospective employee and their family

 Training costs include both direct and indirect costs, just like hiring costs.
-After you have incurred all the hiring costs discussed above, you have additional costs to get the new employee trained.
+After you have incurred all the hiring costs discussed above, you have additional costs to train the new employee.
 Even when you hire highly qualified, very experienced new employees there are always training costs.
 If nothing else, they have to be trained in the way your company does things.
 And these training costs continue to add up until the employee is trained to the same level of productivity for the former employee they replaced.